h-yung/drinks/README.md

 It would be functionally more useful to have it either turn out one random choice from the search results, or sequentially allow the user to progress through them and see the number of results or names from the list.

 ## Optimizations
-1. Changing timed rotation to carousel that advances with user input.
+1. Change the timed rotation to carousel that advances with user input - actually would be easier technically than the current setup with autorotate.
+This could be more of a 'on user input, pause and allow browsing forward and backward in list results' change for next version.
 2. Language translation options for recipes (DE, IT, ES) as well as option to revert "back".
 3. Some corrective processing of ingredient list and grammar - would need to rinse data through this step.
 4. Allow user to choose to see video if it exists for a drink (though few of the drinks have this).